Introduction to HBase Architecture

 Each table contains a collection of Columns Families.
 These Columns are not part of the schema.

 HBase has Dynamic Columns.
-Different cells can have different columns because column names are encoded inside the cells
+Different cells can have other columns because column names are encoded inside the cells.

 Column Qualifier: Column name is known as the Column qualifier.

 There are main elements in the HBase architecture: HMaster and Region Server.
 Regional HBase Saving Data.